ceph/ceph/doc/rados/api/librados-intro.rst

 ====================================

 A :term:`Ceph Client`, via ``librados``, interacts directly with OSDs to store and retrieve data.
-To interact with OSDs in a manner that's substantially transparent to the client app, the client app must invoke ``librados`` to retrieve the cluster map.
-Ceph Clients retrieve a :term:`Cluster Map` from a Ceph Monitor, and write objects to pools.
-Ceph's CRUSH algorithm determines how Ceph will place data. ``librados`` will do this for your client app, so your client app doesn't need to learn about the topology of the cluster.
+To interact with OSDs, the client app must invoke ``librados``  and connect to a Ceph Monitor.
+Once connected, ``librados`` retrieves the  :term:`Cluster Map` from the Ceph Monitor.
+When the client app wants to read or write data, it creates an I/O context and binds to a :term:`pool`.
+The pool has an associated :term:`ruleset` that defines how it will place data in the storage cluster.
+Via the I/O context, the client provides the object name to ``librados``, which takes the object name and the cluster map (i.e., the topology of the cluster) and `computes`_ the placement group and `OSD`_  for locating the data.
+Then the client application can read or write data.
+The client app doesn't need to learn about the topology of the cluster directly.

 .. ditaa::
             +--------+  Retrieves  +---------------+